 For those that come in contact with particularly harmful mold, such as black mold in their apartment, they need to be aware of the health risks and notice the signs.
 For example, itchiness, rashes, or trouble breathing that goes away when you leave your apartment is a clear sign of a mold infestation.

-The best defense against mold growths is to find an apartment that is well-kept and protected against mold.
+The best defense against mold growth is to find an apartment that is well-kept and protected against mold.
 However, controlling moisture is a great step towards curbing mold, even if the tenant takes matters into their own hands.
 This includes standing moisture as well as cleaning up any spills so they don’t seep into carpets and floorboards.

 The last thing everyone should understand is that not all molds are dangerous.
 The mold that forms on bathrooms tiles, for instance, is harmless and just needs a good scrubbing.
 Knowing the difference will help you choose a course of action.
 In general, if the mold smells, it’s the bad kind.